 Overheads and utilities in a building accumulate to a substantial cost for any building owner or user.
 These are essential expenses, however the expense can be higher due to the lack of information on how buildings are utilized.

-Smart buildings help to cut costs and improve energy efficiency when systems within the building communicate with one another.
+Smart building technology help to cut costs and improve energy efficiency when systems within the building communicate with one another.
 By utilizing wasted space, companies can collectively lower their rental costs by around $1.5 trillion as the amount of space needed can be reduced by as much as 30% for many companies. (source?)

 Role of room occupancy sensors in a Smart Building

 Room occupancy monitoring

 Due to Covid-19, social distancing measures are in place across the majority of work spaces.
 Room occupancy monitoring can aid these measures by ensuring that the users in a work space do not exceed the permitted number to comply with social distancing measures.
 The use of sensors and cameras end guesswork, allowing for space to be utilized safely and efficiently.

 Room occupancy Time-of-Flight technology